APS carnage: SC grills PM Imran on talks with the TTP, questions govt's inaction against perpetrators

 He noted that Pakistan had lost 80,000 lives to terrorism, while the National Action Plan was drafted after the APS attack.
 "The people were in deep trauma, they were standing behind the army in the war against terrorism."

+He said since the Taliban took over power in Afghanistan in August, elements from the militant Islamic State group, TTP and Baloch separatists had arrived in Pakistan.
+Such elements had also gone underground during the Afghanistan evacuation via Pakistan, he added.

+"All of our security agencies are taking steps to deal with the possible threats," the premier told the court.

-The premier said the APS attack had been "very painful".
+Prime Minister Imran said the APS attack had been "very painful".
 "Our party was in power in Khyber Pakhtunkhwa when the attack took place in 2014.
 On the night of the tragedy, we called a meeting of our party," he added.

-Prime Minister Imran said there were no "holy cows" among the names provided by the parents of the APS attack victims, seeking action against them.
+He further said there were no "holy cows" among the names provided by the parents of the APS attack victims, seeking action against them.
 "You issue orders and we will take action," he told the bench.

 "I want to make it clear that we have done whatever compensation we could have."